nerscadmin/IPM/README.md

   *   **Power:** Joules of energy consumed by the app.

 The 'integrated' in IPM is multi-faceted.
 It refers to combining the above information together through a common interface and also the integration of the records from all the parallel tasks into a single report.
 At a high level we seek to integrate together the information useful to all stakeholders in HPC into a common interface that enables a deeper understanding.
 This includes application developers, science teams using applications, HPC managers, and system architects.

+## Known issues

+The following are known issues affecting the current `master` branch of IPM:
+* `VPATH` builds are not yet supported
+* Depending on the compiler wrappers associated with your MPI implementation, you may need to use the MPI fortran compiler (e.g. `mpif90`) for linking your program when IPM is build from commit `8074f3f` or later